on the cheap and sleazy side (www.cheapandsleazy.net)

 6 7 8 9 10.
 It does the job of the StenoCast system, USB/serial adapters, express cards, PCMCIA cards, and wireless routers or access points, all in one system.

 • Blue Soleil (say SO-LAY) 8 software.
 Approximate cost is $30.
 Only required for the court reporter computer.

 • For file sharing realtime, purchase these Blue Soleil Bluetooth dongles.
 Approximate cost is $30 apiece.
 These dongles take the place of a router.
 They can also be used for Bridge file sharing, Teleview, and CaseViewNet.

-NOTE: Purchasing the BlueSoliel 6 program separate from the dongles may result in a significant discount.
+NOTE: Purchasing the BlueSoliel software separate from the dongles may result in a significant discount.

 • For serial realtime connections, purchase these Totally Wireless RN-USB-X Bluetooth dongles.
 Approximate cost is $70 apiece unless bought in bulk.
 These dongles take the place of serial cables and/or StenoCast dongles.
 Can be used for serial Bridge, LiveNote, Summation.